Work 365 Spotlight

 Microsoft has introduced a new security model for access to Partner Center APIs.
 This model is built on the Azure AD consent framework and is aimed at eliminating the need for providing user credentials to access the Partner Center APIs.
-This is especially relevant in the case of partners that use a Control Panel Vendor (CPV); which is a third-party ISV (such as Work 365) that provide billing and automation services to CSP partners.
-In an effort further improve security, CPVs will now be required to register with Microsoft.
+This is especially relevant in the case of partners that use a Control Panel Vendor (CPV); which is a third-party ISV (such as Work 365) that provides billing and automation services to CSP partners.
+In an effort to further improve security, CPVs will now be required to register with Microsoft.
 The implementation date of this is 12-Dec-18, and the enforcement date is 4-Feb-19.

 Microsoft also announced that Multifactor Authentication (MFA) will be mandatory for access to the Partner Center portal.
 CSP partners that connect to the Partner Center portal will now be required to have an MFA solution (Microsoft or Third Party) before they will be able to login and perform operations from within the Partner Center portal.
 This will be enforced as of 4-Feb-19.

-The deadline for tracking signing of the Microsoft Cloud Agreement (MCA) came into effect on 7-Nov-18.
-While, executing the MCA was always a part of the CSP agreement, Microsoft now requires that the MCA details be tracked in Partner Center.
+The deadline for tracking the signing of the Microsoft Cloud Agreement (MCA) came into effect on 7-Nov-18.
+While executing the MCA was always a part of the CSP agreement, Microsoft now requires that the MCA details be tracked in Partner Center.
 For those that are using Partner Center APIs, this deadline is extended until 22-Mar-19.

 Finally, Microsoft has tweaked the process for CSP authorization.
 The invitation link of CSP authorization now points to Microsoft Store for Business and has an option to remove Delegated Administration.
 Until now, Partners got DA privileges when they got authorized as a CSP for a tenant.
 With this change, partners are now able to select whether they want to get DAP access on a customer tenant.